 What are the unexpected side effects of poor change management?

 Reduced change ROI: Factors like people’s sense of urgency, speed of implementation and proficiency all contribute to the ROI of any change.
 Poorly managed change will drag action, slow adoption and hurt employee productivity.
-Failing to effectively communicate with employees about the change is enough to cause them to miss The Big Opportunity and fail to pivot toward the change.
+Failing to effectively communicate with employees about the change can result in them missing the reason why the change is necessary and failing to pivot toward the change.

 Organizational consequences: A relatively simple change, say from one project management software to another, can have a massive ripple effect across an organization.
 Poorly led and communicated, this change could harm team collaboration and productivity which, in turn, can reduce morale and lessen work quality.
 This simple change could cause so much frustration that top-performing employees decide to leave.
 Such a simple change may seem routine, but it can cause severe damage when mismanaged.